A note on probability and Hilbert's VI problem: Probability

-There are two types of consequencies which can be drawn from the definition of probability environments and random maps: \begin{defn} We say that a statement is a {\bf possible consequence} of a probabilistic environment $(\Omega, \mathbb A, P)$ or a random map $X$ if the statements holds for at least one of its realizations $(\overline \Omega, \overline{\mathbb A}, \overline P)$ or $\overline X$; a statement is a {\bf necessary consequence} if it holds for all of the realizations. \end{defn}
+Notice that in the above definition events are not sets, the probability is not a function etc.

-It is a good time to discuss constructivism in applied mathematics.
-As natural, applied mathematics is more conveniently developed using restricted sets of axioms forcing the explicite construction of the mathematical entities appearing.
-This is the origin of phylosophical considerations asserting that constructive mathematics has a higher status than the nonconstructive one, and axioms like the law of excluded middle and the axiom of choice come under criticism (see, for instance, \cite{Br} or \cite{TvD}).
+When consistency of a probability environment is ascertained, then consequences can be consistently derived by inference rules.
+The model theoretical determination of consistency introduces also the possibility of a semantic sequent calculus.
+We say that a statement is a {\bf possible consequence} of a probabilistic environment if the statement holds for at least one of the basic probability spaces satisfying the requirements.
+A statement is a {\bf necessary consequence} if it holds for all the basic probability spaces satisfying the requirements.
+Any theorem in standard probability theory is a necessary consequence of any environment in which the hypotheses of the theorem itself are (a necessary consequence of the) requirements.